Find Grad Schools

 250K

-Some careers associated with engineering require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with engineering may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for engineering careers below.